-Hospice Palliative Care Volunteer Job Description
+Hospice Palliative Care Volunteer Role

 The Volunteers are an integral part of the Palliative Care Team.
 They enhance the quality of life of the patient in many ways.
 They provide compassionate support for patients and their families in home, hospital, Long Term Care Home, and Hospice.